flintlib/flint/doc/source/fmpz_mpoly.rst

     The length of the array ``C`` is the number of variables in ``ctxB``.
     Neither ``A`` nor ``B`` is allowed to alias any other polynomial.
     Return `1` for success and `0` for failure.
+    The main method attemps to perform the calculation using matrices and chooses heuristically between the ``geobucket`` and ``horner`` methods if needed.

 .. function:: void fmpz_mpoly_compose_fmpz_mpoly_gen(fmpz_mpoly_t A, const fmpz_mpoly_t B, const slong * c, const fmpz_mpoly_ctx_t ctxB, const fmpz_mpoly_ctx_t ctxAC)